omigroup/gltf-extensions/extensions/2.0/KHR_audio_emitter/README.md

 The Audio Rolloff range is `(0.0, +∞)`.
 The default is `1.0`.

-The rolloff formula is dependant on the distance model defined.
+The rolloff formula is dependent on the distance model defined.
 The available distance models are `linear`, `inverse`, and `exponential`.

 - linear formula: `1.0 - rolloffFactor * (distance - refDistance) / (maxDistance - refDistance)`
 - inverse formula: `refDistance / (refDistance + rolloffFactor * (Math.max(distance, refDistance) - refDistance))`